prash5t/scrap-election-commission-nepal/README.md

 ## Get voter information of Nepal 🇳🇵

-Simple python project to perform web scraping on voters information i.e. publicly available on the website of Election Comission Nepal
+Python task to perform web scraping on voters information i.e. publicly available on the website of Election Comission Nepal

 ##### Short Description